We've consolidated this topic into a more complete resource. Read the updated guide →

 How WebMonitor.fyi Supports Your WAPM Strategy

-WebMonitor.fyi isn't a full APM tool — it doesn't trace code execution or instrument runtime metrics.
-Where it adds value alongside an APM suite:
+WebMonitor.fyi isn't an APM tool — it doesn't trace code execution, instrument runtime metrics, or measure load times.
+What it monitors is page content, and that's the layer worth watching alongside an APM suite:

-A solid WAPM strategy combines deep APM tooling for code-level visibility with content-and-availability monitoring for user-facing surfaces.
-WebMonitor.fyi handles the content-and-availability layer — page-level uptime, UI change detection, and external-facing performance signal.
-Sign up for a free account and run your first performance monitor in under 5 minutes.
+A solid WAPM strategy combines deep APM tooling for code-level visibility with content monitoring for the user-facing and upstream surfaces APM doesn't read.
+WebMonitor.fyi handles the content layer — status pages, changelogs, and change detection on the public pages that matter.
+Sign up for a free account and run your first content monitor in under 5 minutes.
 The pricing page lists paid plans by check frequency and monitor count.